 Harman’s Connected Car division has great list of clients.
 They develop infotainment systems and connectivity solutions for cars, if you didn’t know.
 To showcase all the cool stuff they’ve been working on, the division had organised AvishCAR event – an inter-department showcase.

-Now, before i proceed further, do note that no photography and videography was allowed beyond the reception point.
-So, i cannot share too much information either.
+Before i proceed further, do note that no photography and videography was allowed beyond the reception point, and i cannot share too much information either.

 One of the Harman’s latest Indian client is Maruti Suzuki (MSIL).
 What i can tell you is that the new infotainment looks much better compared to the current SmartPlay.
 Its still the same size, but has a better layout, resolution, and feels snappy.
 Before you ask, it comes with Android Auto, Apple CarPlay, Navigation (stored), and reverse camera compatibility.
 It’s been developed on a Linux-based platform and will be ready by sometime in August 2018.
 And yes, there’ll be a mobile app to stay connected with the car.